airpair/authoring-guide/post.md

 Synopsis
-> So you're interested in blogging? **Thank you** for considering AirPair a home to share your creativity and knowledge `{<3}`.
+> So you're interested in blogging? **Thank you** `{<3}` for considering AirPair a home to share your creativity and knowledge.
 The top 20% of posts at airpair.com/posts <sup>[AirPair Posts Section](https://www.airpair.com/posts) (at `airpair.com/posts`)</sup> get viewed on average more than 150,000 times within 12 months!
 AirPair's posts section is intended for exceptional software content.
 Publishing top content rarely comes with instant gratification.
-40% of posts submitted to AirPair never get published because they don't make it past the community review stage.
-This guide includes background, guidelines and tips to best leverage community help to improve your post's ratings and ultiamtely attract more readers.
-All levels of developers writing on beginner through advanced topics are welcome. **Read this guide in FULL before submitting your first post to the community.**
+40% of posts submitted to AirPair never get published because they don't make it past the community review process.
+This guide includes background, guidelines and tips to best leverage community help to improve your post's ratings and ultimately attract more readers.
+All levels of developers writing beginner through advanced topics are welcome. **Read this guide in full BEFORE submitting a post to the community.**

 ## 1. Community values

 AirPair's mission is to share software knowledge.
-In our philosophy, being an *expert* does not necessarily mean mastering "advanced" knowledge.
-Being an AirPair Expert means attaining enough proficientcy in knowledge **and expression** to effectively communicate and teach any topic ranging from beginner to cutting-edge.
+In our verbiage, being an *expert* does not necessarily mean mastering "advanced" knowledge.
+You are qualified to be an AirPair Expert if you have attained enough proficientcy in both *technical knowledge* and *expression* to effectively communicate and teach a beginner or cutting-edge concept.

-Advantages of publishing on AirPair include (1) positioning yourself to get hired to dive deeper on knowledge you present and (2) connecting with other experts in your domain that want to share their passion by helping to refine and evolve your ideas and expression.
+Advantages of publishing on AirPair include (1) positioning yourself to get hired to dive deeper on knowledge you present and (2) connecting with other experts in your domain that want to share their passion by helping to refine and evolve your posts.

+Publish on AirPair is as much about learning through helping as learning through help.
+You should be intersted in more than your own posts if you want to participate.

 <!--If neither helping evolve posts by others or teaching customers via 1-2 hour pairing sessions as a paid AirPair consultant is of interest, may not be the optimal place. -->